Americans Brace for Trump's Long-Awaited VP Pick

 Sputnik International

-On this episode of The Final Countdown, hosts Ted Rall and Angie discuss developments worldwide, including Americans waiting for Trump to announce his VP pick
+On this episode of The Final Countdown, hosts Ted Rall and Angie discuss political developments around the world, including the NATO Summit.

 Sputnik International